56 Empowering Quotes For When Fighting For Your Marriage

 38. Your spouse doesn’t have to prove himself to earn forgiveness (forgive in your own time, no pressure.)
 But he has to prove himself to win back your trust.

 39. You don’t have to prove yourself to anyone.
 Sometimes the best thing you will do for your health and well-being is to walk away from mind-numbing fights.

 40. If you are waiting for the perfect, most convenient, least uncomfortable time to address problems in your marriage, you’ll miss all opportunities for growth and your marriage will suffer.

 Quotes for when fighting for your marriage: Bible Verses

 48. Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Philippians 4:6

 49. “Walk with the wise and become wise, for a companion of fools suffers harm” Proverbs 13:20

 50. I pray that God, the source of hope, will fill you completely with joy and peace because you trust in him.
 Then you will overflow with confident hope through the power of the Holy Spirit.
 Romans 15:13

 I hope these sayings and quotes for when fighting for your marriage motivate and inspire you in this season of life.
-For more help, click here to find out how I can help you navigate marriage obstacles so you can enjoy marriage again.
+For more help, click here to find out how I can help you navigate obstacles.

 Ngina was very empowering.
 She made it easy for me to figure things out for myself by guiding me to them instead of putting words in my mouth.
 She was very reliable and consistent and I loved the follow up emails with readings that added to our conversations.
 I had clarity and peace at the end of every session.”
 Marriage Coaching client